zama-ai/concrete/docs/guides/deploy.md

 # Deploy

-After developing your circuit, you may want to deploy it.
-However, sharing the details of your circuit with every client might not be desirable.
-As well as this, you might want to perform the computation on dedicated servers.
-In this case, you can use the `Client` and `Server` features of **Concrete**.
+This document explains how to deploy a circuit after the development.
+After developing your circuit, you may want to deploy it without sharing the circuit's details with every client or hosting computations on dedicated servers.
+In this scenario, you can use the `Client` and `Server` features of **Concrete**.

-### Deployment
+## Deployment process

-A typical Concrete deployment will host on a server the compilation artifact: Client specifications required by the compiled circuits and the fhe executable itself.
-Client will ask for the circuit requirements, generate keys accordingly, then it will send an encrypted payload and receive an encrypted result.
+In a typical **Concrete** deployment:

+- The server hosts the compilation artifact, including client specifications and the FHE executable.
+- The client requests circuit requirements, generates keys, sends an encrypted payload, and receives an encrypted result.

 ```mermaid
 sequenceDiagram